Anencephaly

 A rare congenital disorder where a baby is born without parts of the brain and skull.

-Neural tube defect due to genetic or environmental factors during pregnancy.
+Typically due to genetic or environmental factors during fetal development, possibly related to folic acid deficiency.

-No cure, but supportive care may be provided.
+No known cure, but supportive care can be provided to affected infants and their families.

 If you have any feedback, please get in touch.